-As a leader it's critical to have and enforce standards.…The first place you need to enforce…the standards is on yourself because, again,…your team is watching you for predictable behavior.…So being about to set that standard…and holding yourself accountable…is a critical aspect of leading yourself.…Now, accountability is an external force.…If I give you an assignment,…and then I make sure you follow through on the assignment,…and perform as required, and meet the standard,…and then dish out consequences if it is not performed well;…that's accountability.…
+- As a leader, it's critical to have and enforce standards.…The first place you need to enforce…the standards is on yourself, because again,…your team is watching you for predictable behavior.…So being able to set that standard…and hold yourself accountable is…a critical aspect of leading yourself.…Now, accountability is an external force.…If I give you an assignment,…and then I make sure that you follow through…on the assignment and perform as required,…and meet the standard, and then dish out consequences…if it's not performed well, that's accountability.…

 Lynda.com is a PMI Registered Education Provider.
 This course qualifies for professional development units (PDUs).
 To view the activity and PDU details for this course, click here.

 The PMI Registered Education Provider logo is a registered mark of the Project Management Institute, Inc.

 - Examine the four critical aspects of leadership.

 - Explore how to find your internal motivation and why it affects leadership.